syncfusion-content/javascript-docs/js/api/ejUploadbox.md

-Sets the Name text for the dialog popup.
+Sets the uploaded file’s Name (header text) to the Dialog popup.